riya99k/StudentLifeSim/README.md

-This is a simple Java program that I created where a User can make decisions that affect the Student's stats.
+This is a simple Java program I created in which a User can make decisions that affect the Student's stats.
 There are 7 endings in total that you can achieve!
-This is a parody and is meant to symbolize how simplified we make the system from high school to college, almost like a game.
+This is a parody meant to symbolize how we simplify the system from high school to college, almost like a game.
 Really, there are a lot of factors and stats that affect high school kids.

+I made this to prepare for my APCSA exam, but Java is really fun :)